 Select the files or folders you wish to copy and transfer to your external drive.
 Now hold down the “Command” button and select multiple items simultaneously.

 - Open a second Finder window for facilitating easy drags and drops.

 - Press “Command N” to open the Finder window and select the external hard drive on a list that appears under the Devices heading on the new window’s left side.

 - Select the location of the hard drive into which you wish to transfer the items.

 - Browse through the external drive folder where you store files and folders and then drag and drop the folder into the external hard drive’s window.
 You’ll then see a status bar on your screen, which indicates progress.
 Wait for the transfer to complete.

 - Eject your drive safely after finishing the process.

 - Click on the Eject button to remove the hard drive safely.

 The Bottom Line

 Know that there are potential solutions for a Mac that is not reading an external hard drive.
-If you’re searching, always look in for one that offers plenty of customizations and power in an easy-to-use interface.
+If you’re searching, always look for one that offers plenty of customization and power in an easy-to-use interface.